USS Bluebird (AMS-121)

-USS Bluebird (AMS/MSC-121) was a Bluebird-class minesweeper acquired by the US Navy for clearing minefields in coastal waterways.
+USS Bluebird (AMS/MSC-121) was a Bluebird-class minesweeper acquired by the United States Navy for clearing minefields in coastal waterways.

 Construction

 The third Bluebird to be so named by the Navy, AMS-121 was laid down on 5 February 1952, at Vallejo, California, by the Mare Island Naval Shipyard; launched on 11 May 1953; sponsored by Mrs. G. C. Demmon; and commissioned on 24 July 1953.

 West Coast operations

 The minesweeper operated out of San Diego, California, performing the usual tasks such as type training and fleet exercises.
 She also engaged in some experimental work.

 Transfer to the East Coast

 On 5 May 1954, however, Bluebird stood out of San Diego bound for Charleston, South Carolina.
-She transited the Panama Canal on 19 May, and after a visit to Guantanamo Bay, Cuba, arrived in her new home port on 27 May.
+She transited the Panama Canal on 19 May, and after a visit to Guantánamo Bay, Cuba, arrived in her new home port on 27 May.
 The minesweeper conducted normal training operations out of Charleston and in Chesapeake Bay for about a year.